 Tony was a guest speaker at the New Zealand Property Investors Federation Conference 2019 which was held in Rotorua.
 This is a

 My aim to help Kiwis make better decisions for their businesses, investments, home purchases, and people by writing in an easy to understand

-If you take a look at the data, you’d conclude fairly quickly that people in New Zealand must be
+EVERYTHING IS GREAT If you take a look at the data, you’d conclude fairly quickly that people in New Zealand must be

 But there is little ecstasy out there.
 Instead we have the following.

 The ANZ Business Outlook Survey shows a net 54% of businesses are pessimistic about the economy.
 This is down from a net 18% positive just

 ahead of the late-2017 general election and the worst reading since 2008.
 A net 76% of farmers are pessimistic, the worst reading since

 2006 despite export prices in NZ dollar terms rising 70%.
 Construction sentiment at -55% is consistent with pessimism levels just after the

 A net 9% of businesses plan cutting investment versus a ten-year average net 9% usually planning to raise capital expenditure.